 Peace Families and Friends!

 In mid-Oct last year, just before my 33rd birthday, I bought a book called “The Road Home” by Fr.
 Vincent Traverns OP.
 Fr.
-Vincent wrote stories about\ life, 365 of them with great wisdom.
+Vincent wrote stories about life, 365 of them with great wisdom.
 The stories were short and they spoke to me.
-I remembered after reading a few of them in the car, I told Terry my hubby that “Wow, what a birthday gift from God!”
+I remembered after reading a few of them in the car, I told Terry my Hubby, “Wow, what a birthday gift from God!”
 Fr.
-Vincent’s reflections help me to ponder two great life lessons: life is all about decisions and life is all about relationships.
+Vincent’s reflections help me to ponder two great life lessons: life is all about decisions, life is all about relationships.

 Around April, I was reading a book called “Rome Sweet Home” by Dr. Scott Hahn.
 It was a radical conversion story that deeply touched my heart and prompted me to ask myself if I could follow Jesus Christ without holding back.
 Scott showed me how he wanted to love our Lord Jesus Christ that he gave up his career as a Presbyterian minister and followed God’s will.
 As Scott journeyed to the Catholic Church through the Bible, his knowledge in the Bible made me read the Bible seriously again and dwell on it more.
 Verses by verses, the Bible started to come alive and led me to experience more in Medjugorje.